Home | | | Members | | | Galleries | | | Photos | | | Classes | | | Shows | | | News | | | Guestbook | | | Mailing List | | | Links | | | Contact |

 Sunny Mills

-Lori Molnar - Supporting Member
+Lori Molnar

 Franca Montelbetti

-Joyce Nelson - In Memoriam
+Joyce Nelson - In Memorium

 Joyce Nelson turned to visual arts in her mid fifties, after a lengthy career as a professional writer.
 She graduated from the Adult Art Program at Central Tech in 2002 and has taken courses at Toronto School of Art and the Haliburton School of the Arts.
 Nelson's work has been shown in two solo studio shows and in many group shows.
 She became a member of the Beach Guild of Fine Arts in November, 2007.